Roothulhu/Pwnomicon/docs/07-password-attacks.md

 impacket-psexec Administrator@<IP> -hashes :30B3783CE2ABF1AF70F77D0660CF3453
 ```

+Impacket’s PsExec uploads a small helper (RemComSvc) to a writable admin share (e.g., ADMIN$ or C$), then creates and runs a Windows service using Service Control Manager.
+This requires both an admin account and write permission to the share.

+> **NOTE:** If the share isn't writable or you aren’t an administrator, the attack will fail (you’ll see errors like “share 'ADMIN$' is not writable”)

 There are several other tools in the Impacket toolkit we can use for command execution using Pass the Hash attacks, such as:

 * [impacket-wmiexec](https://github.com/SecureAuthCorp/impacket/blob/master/examples/wmiexec.py)